 Australian Medical Sheepskin: AS4480.1

 Medical Sheepskins have been produced in Australia for a very long time.
-When used extensively in Hospitals and Nursing Homes they were very effective.
-However, one problem led to their decrease in popularity- after washing, many sheepskins developed a leather hardening.
+Those used extensively in Hospitals and Nursing Homes, were very effective.
+However, washing often created a problem..the leather shrank and went hard.
+These problems led to their decrease in popularity.
 This hardening created more problems than benefits for the user and reduced their pressure sore prevention effectiveness.

 - Wool specifications:

 - fiber diameter from 26 - 34 microns

 - pile height should be minimum of 25 mm in a washed state

 - uniform wool-pile density- visual appearance

 - wool dye color - green- specified by the Pantone Matching System